amasson42/syndya/docs/API v1.md

 `LISTEN_PORT` (Integer) Http server listen port

-`METADATAS_LIST` (String) Comma separated list of requested metadata for the algorithm to function `METADATAS_REVIVEPERIOD` (Integer) Time in milliseconds between each request from the server to fetch missing metadatas
+`METADATAS_LIST` (String) Comma separated list of requested metadata for the algorithm to function `METADATAS_REQUIRED` (Bool) Option to ignore players with missing metadatas when processing matchmakings `METADATAS_REVIVEPERIOD` (Integer) Time in milliseconds between each request from the server to fetch missing metadatas

 `MATCHFINDER_LUASCRIPT` (String) Path to the lua script file that manage matchmaking (details at [[Matchmaking script]]).
 If none is given, this service won't run.